-Also, during the site review, the auditor routinely witnessed female staff members make an announcement prior to entering housing units so incarcerated individuals can cover up and prevent cross-gender viewing, although incidental viewing during security rounds is acceptable.
-Incarcerated individual rules forbid the male incarcerated individuals from undressing in the open dorm sleeping area.
-Each time we attempted to enter a dormitory, a corrections officer or supervisor clearly made a loud announcement of "female on the dorm" as the auditor was escorted by at least one female staff member.
+Also, during the site review, the auditor routinely witnessed male staff members make an announcement prior to entering housing units so incarcerated individuals can cover up and prevent cross-gender viewing, although incidental viewing during security rounds is acceptable.
+Incarcerated individual rules forbid the female incarcerated individuals from undressing in the open dorm sleeping area.
+Each time we attempted to enter a dormitory, a corrections officer or supervisor clearly made a loud announcement of "male on the dorm" as the auditor is male and had to wait prior to entering all areas.
 We were then asked to wait a moment before we entered, allowing incarcerated individuals the opportunity to cover up if it was necessary.

-During random interviews with 23 incarcerated individuals, they all stated that officers routinely make an announcement before entry to the unit.
-All 23 of the incarcerated individuals interviewed confirmed they felt comfortable to shower and use the restroom without staff members of the opposite sex viewing them.
-During random interviews with 14 officers, they confirmed that cross-gender announcements are done every time a female officer enters a housing unit.
+During random interviews with 16 incarcerated individuals, they all stated that officers routinely make an announcement before entry to the unit.
+All 16 of the incarcerated individuals interviewed confirmed they felt comfortable to shower and use the restroom without staff members of the opposite sex viewing them.
+During random interviews with 12 officers, they confirmed that cross-gender announcements are done every time a male officer enters a housing unit.
 Officers stated clearly that they cannot see incarcerated individuals in the showers and restrooms and will only see incarcerated individuals naked during routine cell checks and security rounds.
 Based on this analysis, the auditor finds the facility in compliance with this provision.